lokaimoma/synco/README.md

 # synco
-A desktop and mobile application for syncing files between two or more applications
+A desktop and mobile application for syncing files between two or more devices